Adjusting to Life in the UK as an American Expat

 International Association of Movers European Mover Partnership FMC Logo Federal Motor Carrier Safety Administration (FMCSA) American Moving and Storage Association (AMSA) Better Business Bureau (BBB)

-Moving from the US to the UK is an exciting opportunity whether it’s for work, education or simply as a new way of living.
+Moving from the US to the UK is an exciting opportunity, whether it’s for work, education, or simply as a new way of living.
 The countries speak the same language, and there is no shortage of cultural ties, but everyday life in Britain can still come as a bit of a shock.
 Culture shock is to be expected, even somewhere that seems familiar until you scratch the surface.

 This guide can prepare you for what to expect and how to confidently adjust when you move.